Nithin-Krishna-Molaganuru/Auto_Data_Analysis/README.md

-🚀 AutoDA — Automated Data Analysis and Machine Learning Platform 📊 End-to-End Data Exploration, Visualization & AutoML in One Click
+🚀 Automated Data Analysis and Machine Learning Platform 📊 End-to-End Data Exploration, Visualization & AutoML in One Click

 AutoDA is an interactive Streamlit web app that simplifies data analysis, exploration, and model building for beginners, analysts, and data scientists.